EdwinNunez921/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img src="https://github.com/user-attachments/assets/511ab250-4d2f-4acd-8463-1d148226c681" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the same PowerShell window on Client-1, type the command: ipconfig /all
+In the PowerShell window on Client-1, type the following command:

+ipconfig /all

 Press Enter to execute the command.

+Review the output displayed in the PowerShell window.

-Review the output, and locate the second-to-last entry listed.
+Locate the second-to-last entry in the output.

 The second-to-last entry should display the private IP address of DC-1.
 </p>
 <br />